jgrons/jgrons.github.io/teaching.md

 **BST 222: Basics of Statistical Inference**
 *Teaching Assistant: Fall 2013, 2014, 2015, 2016*
-An introductory course on probability theory and mathematical statistics for masters students in biostatistics and doctoral students in other departments
+An introductory course on probability theory and mathematical statistics for masters students in biostatistics and doctoral students in other departments.

 **BST 203: Principles of Biostatistics II**
 *Teaching Assistant: Summer 2013*